nots1dd/LiteFM/README.md

 -> Set it as an alias in your respective shell rc and enjoy!

+> [!IMPORTANT]
+> Ensure that you set up litefm.log in your ~/.cache/litefm/log/ directory (create if not there)
+>
+> LiteFM has a very modular logging system and keeps a track of every file/dir control that goes on in a litefm instance
+>
+> Just run the command mkdir -p $HOME/.cache/litefm/log/ and you can run litefm without a hassle!

 Building with Make:

 -> Run `make` in the current directory